Better Automatic Program Repair by Using Bug Reports and Tests Together: Combining FL for Program Repair

-The goal of the CE algorithm is to identify a matrix that results in the minimum objective function score out of all possible matrices.
-The CE algorithm uses the following four steps: (1)~\textbf{Initialization} creates a 0--1 matrix of size $n \times k$ and assigns a probability value of $\frac{1}{n}$ to all the cells of the matrix.
-This matrix represents the multinomial sampling probabilities of the statements: any one of the statements (rows) is equally likely to be in any one of the $k$ positions.
+\looseness-1 CE algorithm's goal is to identify a matrix that results in the minimum objective function score out of all possible matrices.
+The CE algorithm uses the following four steps: (1)~\textbf{Initialization} creates an $n \times k$ matrix and assigns each cell a probability of $\frac{1}{n}$.
+This matrix represents the multinomial sampling probabilities of the statements: each statement (row) is equally likely to be in each of the $k$ positions (column).
 Next, CE runs steps~2~and~3 iteratively.
-(2)~\textbf{Sampling} generates $N$ matrices using the restricted~(truncated) multinomial sampling~\cite{Sanathanan77} using the current probabilities.
-The output of this step are $N$ (new) randomly generated matrices of size $n \times k$.
+(2)~\textbf{Sampling} generates $N$ 0--1 matrices using the restricted~(truncated) multinomial sampling~\cite{Sanathanan77} using the current probabilities.
+The output of this step are $N$ (new) randomly generated 0--1 matrices of size $n \times k$.
 (3)~\textbf{Updating} computes the objective function scores for each of the $N$ sampled matrices, sorts the sampled matrices in the ascending order of the scores, and identifies $\rho$-quantiles $y^t$ of the sorted matrices.
-The algorithm uses the objective function scores of the matrices in iteration~$t$ to update the multinomial cell probabilities of unique elements that tend to minimize the objective function scores of the matrices sampled in the next iteration, as follows: $\!\!$where $1 \leq j \leq n$, $1 \leq r \leq k$, $p_{jr}^{t}$ is the probability of the unique statement at the $jr^{\text{th}}$ position in the matrix at iteration $t$ and $p_{jr}^{t+1}$ is its updated value at iteration $t+1$; $f(\delta_{i})$ is the objective function score of the $i^{\text{th}}$ sampled matrix and $x_{ijr}$ is the value of the $jr^{\text{th}}$ cell of the $i^{\text{th}}$ sampled matrix; $w$ is a weight parameter with a default value of 0.25 and $I$ is the indicator function.
+The algorithm uses the objective function scores of the matrices in iteration~$t$ to update the multinomial cell probabilities of unique statements that tend to minimize the objective function scores of the matrices sampled in the next iteration, as follows:

+where $1 \leq j \leq n$, $1 \leq r \leq k$, $p_{jr}^{t}$ is the probability of the unique statement at the $jr^{\text{th}}$ position in the matrix at iteration $t$ and $p_{jr}^{t+1}$ is its updated value at iteration $t+1$; $f(\delta_{i})$ is the objective function score of the $i^{\text{th}}$ sampled matrix and $x_{ijr}$ is the value of the $jr^{\text{th}}$ cell of the $i^{\text{th}}$ sampled matrix; $w$ is a weight parameter with a default value of 0.25 (tuned by prior work~\cite{Pihur20} on independent dataset) and $I$ is the indicator function.
 (4)~\textbf{Convergence} stops the iteration when the minimum value of the objective function does not change in a preset number of iterations.
 The matrix with a minimum objective function score in the final iteration represents the final combined list of statements.